mikemike26/sample-app/README.md

 ## Usage
 You land on the users page which will be empty.
-Click the create user to get started.
-Once a user is created, click the user in the table to access the detauls a list of github repos for that user
+Click create user to get started.
+Once a user is created, click the user in the table to access the detaults and a list of github repos for that user